thu-ml/tianshou/examples/offline/README.md

 Once the dataset is collected, it will not be changed during training.
 We use [d4rl](https://github.com/rail-berkeley/d4rl) datasets to train offline agent for continuous control.
 You can refer to [d4rl](https://github.com/rail-berkeley/d4rl) to see how to use d4rl datasets.

-We provide Implementation of BCQ and CQL algorithm for continuous control.
+We provide implementation of BCQ and CQL algorithm for continuous control.

 ### Train